-Click > System Options (page 320) for the setup and maintenance of your system.
+Click > System Options (page 310) for the setup and maintenance of your system.

-My Settings Lets you change settings that are specific to you such as your password and viewing preferences.
-See To change My Settings (page 168).
-System Settings Contains the system-wide settings that control the way the i-Vu $\$$ Pro system runs.
-See System Settings (page 322).
-Operators Privilege Sets Operator Groups Lets your system administrator define operators and what they can see and do in the i-Vu $^{\rm I\!R}$ Pro interface.
-See Operator access (page 161).
-Categories Lets you define categories for schedules (page 54), alarms (page 94), graphics (page 22), properties, trends (page 63), and reports (page 131).
+My Settings Lets you change settings that are specific to you such as your password, viewing preferences and contact information.
+See To change My Settings (page 311, page 163).
+System Settings Contains the system-wide settings that control the way the i-Vu® Pro system runs.
+See System Settings (page 312).
+Operators Privilege Sets Operator Groups Lets your system administrator define operators and what they can see and do in the i-Vu $\$$ Pro interface.
+See Operator access (page 156).
+Categories Lets you define categories for schedules (page 51), alarms (page 91), graphics (page 22), properties, trends (page 60), and reports (page 128).
 Categories allow you to view or control groups of similar items.
 Scheduled Reports Shows any report that was scheduled on the report's page.
-See To manage scheduled reports (page 150) for details.
+See To manage scheduled reports (page 146, page 102) for details.
 Connections Lets you set up, start/stop, and troubleshoot your network connections.
 Services Shows internal processes of the i-Vu® Pro application for troubleshooting.
-License Administration Lets you update your i-Vu® Pro license and licenses for controllers.
-See To register your i-Vu® Pro software and To determine the number of third-party points required for a controller (page 271).
+License Administration Lets you update your i-Vu® Pro license.
 Update Click Update to select and apply patch, service packs, drivers, language packs, graphics libraries, and Help updates.
 Client Installs Lets you install applications that are to run on client computers.